Story by: Maggie Roetker on April 14, 2023

 “In-control diabetes is not that big a deal.
 Out-of-control is a killer,” Wendy said.

-A $15 million gift from the Lift a Life Novak Family Foundation is the starting point of a $60 million vision to expand diabetes care for children and adults at Norton Children’s and Norton Healthcare by creating Wendy Novak Diabetes Institute.
+Wendy Novak Diabetes Institute was formed in spring 2023 with a $15 million gift from the Lift a Life Novak Family Foundation.
+This gift became the starting point of a $60 million vision to expand diabetes care for children and adults at Norton Children’s and Norton Healthcare.

 The goal of the institute is to become a national center of excellence by expanding and elevating diabetes care services across the region, while helping children and adults with diabetes manage their conditions.
 The institute also will make it easier for pediatric patients as they grow and move on to adult care.